Steel Yard (baseball stadium): History

 In May 2003, the RailCats' ownership and U.S. Steel sign a 10-year naming rights agreement, effectively renaming the ballpark U.S. Steel Yard.
 On May 26, 2003, the RailCats played their inaugural home opener in the new ballpark before a sellout crowd of 7,089; the first pitch was thrown at 3:28 pm Eastern Standard Time.
 The RailCats lost to the visiting Schaumburg Flyers 8–4 in 11 innings.
 The next day, on May 27, the first home run was hit in U.S. Steel Yard by outfielder Billy Brown; the RailCats recorded their first win in the new ballpark, defeating the Flyers 5–4.
 After drawing 26,648 fans in August 2003, the RailCats would compile a 2003 regular season attendance of 140,310 over 44 home games – an average of 3,189 fans per game.

 In the 2004 Northern League season, the RailCats brought in a regular season attendance of 147,801 over 46 home games with an average of 3,213 fans per game.
 On 12 separate occasions attendance was over 4,000 fans, which included two sellout crowds.
 The RailCats finished the 2004 season with a record of 31–65.
 In the 2005 Northern League season, U.S. Steel Yard hosted the league's annual all-star game on July 19, which U.S. Steel sponsored.
-The Northern League's North Division defeated the South Division 5–1 in front of a crowd of 6,825 – the second largest attendance U.S. Steel Yard's history.
+The Northern League's North Division defeated the South Division 5–1 in front of a crowd of 6,825 – the second-largest attendance in U.S. Steel Yard's history.
 The 2005 season also saw the RailCats' first playoff berth; they eventually lost in the Northern League Championship Series to the Fargo-Moorhead RedHawks.